amorenoz/awesome-ovn/README.md

 * [ovn_viewer](https://github.com/ralonsoh/ovn_viewer) - A graphical viewer of the NB and SB databases
 * [ovnmon](https://github.com/amorenoz/ovnmon) - An OVN database monitoring and introspection tool based on auto-generated schema bindings

+## Kubernetes

+* [ovn-kubernetes](https://github.com/ovn-org/ovn-kubernetes) - Kubernetes integration for OVN from ovn-org
+* [kube-ovn](https://github.com/kubeovn/kube-ovn) - A Kubernetes Network Fabric for Enterprises that is Rich in Functions and Easy in Operations